 - Containerize application

 - Modify application files

 Before we get going with the main part of the tutorial, let's set up our project, get the code, then deploy the baseline app so we know we started with working code.

 If you completed either the Module 2 or Module 3 codelabs, we recommend reusing that same project (and code).
 Alternatively, you can create a brand new project or reuse another existing project.
 Ensure the project has an active billing account and App Engine (app) is enabled.

 One of the prerequisites to this codelab is to have a working Module 2 or 3 sample app.
-If you don't have one, we recommend completing either tutorial (links above) before moving ahead here.
-Otherwise if you're already familiar with their contents, you can just start by grabbing one of them below.
+If you won't have one, we recommend completing either tutorial (links above) before moving ahead here.
+Otherwise if you're already familiar with their contents, you can just start by grabbing one of their code folders below.